cdktf/cdktf-provider-aws/docs/cloudfrontResponseHeadersPolicy.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/4.63.0/docs/resources/cloudfront_response_headers_policy#id CloudfrontResponseHeadersPolicy#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/4.64.0/docs/resources/cloudfront_response_headers_policy#id CloudfrontResponseHeadersPolicy#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `removeHeadersConfig`<sup>Optional</sup> <a name="removeHeadersConfig" id="@cdktf/provider-aws.cloudfrontResponseHeadersPolicy.CloudfrontResponseHeadersPolicy.Initializer.parameter.removeHeadersConfig"></a>

+- *Type:* <a href="#@cdktf/provider-aws.cloudfrontResponseHeadersPolicy.CloudfrontResponseHeadersPolicyRemoveHeadersConfig">CloudfrontResponseHeadersPolicyRemoveHeadersConfig</a>

+remove_headers_config block.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/4.64.0/docs/resources/cloudfront_response_headers_policy#remove_headers_config CloudfrontResponseHeadersPolicy#remove_headers_config}

 ---